 Different people progress through the pipe at different speeds.
 They may be travelling faster or make shallower/steeper turns.
 Take this into account and apply your judgement.
 Don’t drop into the pipe expecting to overtake someone.

 If you’re new to the snowboard park there are a few pages that might interest you.
-Don’t Be Put Off By The Crowds And Cliques At The Snowboard Park, discusses the nervous state that we sometimes find ourselves in when there are other, better snowboarders around, and we don’t want the feeling that people are watching.
+Don’t Be Put Off By The Crowds And Cliques At The Snowboard Park, discusses the nervous state that we sometimes find ourselves in when there are other, better snowboarders around.